scality/cloudserver/docs/INTEGRATIONS.rst

     # If using SSL, unmute and provide absolute path to local CA certificate
     # ca_certificates_file = /absolute/path/to/ca.crt

-    *Note:* *If you want to set up SSL with S3 Server, check out our `tutorial <http://link/to/SSL/tutorial>`__*
+    *Note:* *If you want to set up SSL with Zenko CloudServer, check out our `tutorial <http://link/to/SSL/tutorial>`__*

-At this point, we've met all the requirements to start running S3 Server as a backend to Duplicity.
+At this point, we've met all the requirements to start running Zenko CloudServer as a backend to Duplicity.
 So we should be able to back up a local folder/file to local S3.
 Let's try with the duplicity decompressed
 folder: